Funding opportunity

 Dissemination of training materials and research results

-- Costs associated with the dissemination of findings, i.e., through traditional venues, as well as videos, etc.
+- Costs associated with the dissemination of findings.

 Services and miscellaneous expenses